Contractual Obligations: Everything You Need to Know

 In some cases, you can transfer contractual obligations to another person.
 If, for instance, you've been hired to paint someone else's house, you can hire another person to complete this task, which would fulfill the terms of the contract.
 Transferring contractual obligations is called contract delegation.
 Not all contractual obligations can be delegated.
 Some contracts specifically forbid delegation, and in certain states, laws restrict the transfer of contractual obligations.

 If you need help with contractual obligations, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.